Dhiraj987/job_postings/README.md

 # job_postings

-job_scraper is a simple python program that allows us to parse job postings from different websites like Indeed, LinkedIn, etc. based on the job position and location.
+job_postings is a simple python program that allows us to parse job postings from different websites like Indeed, LinkedIn, etc. based on the job position and location.
+It returns just the important aspects of the job postings in a CSV file, saving time!

 ### Clone the repo